 Virginia Meissner Sno Park

-Great for: Large network of groomed ski trails and snowshoe trails with several warming shelters within a short drive from Bend.
+Virginia Meisser has a large network of groomed ski trails and dedicated snowshoe trails with several warming shelters within a short drive from Bend.

 Cross Country Skiing at Miessner Snow Park